There is the fundamental problem when marketing for lead generation.

 The first step is making sure the traffic coming to your website is tagged correctly so that you can see the exact source and any other variables associated such as campaign, keyword or advert reference.
 This is commonly done using UTM tags, which allow you to add specific labels to the landing pages (more info in our guide below.)

 Step 2 – Tracking – Software & Tools

 The next stage is to ensure that the data captured is at visitor level, so you are able to match with the marketing source and to a closed sale later.
 Most leads come in the form of an enquiry form, live chat or phone call.
 So you may need some additional marketing analytics or call tracking software at this stage, but you can also pass UTM tag values in your forms.

 Step 3 – Matching – Feedback & CRM

-This can be done manually in a spreadsheet to begin with to get used to the workflow and prove the business case however this could be cumbersome at higher volumes so ideally they should be automatically matched where you handle leads, for instance in CRM.
+This can be done manually in a spreadsheet, to begin with, so you can get used to the workflow and prove the business case.
+However, this could be cumbersome at higher volumes, so ideally they should be automatically matched to where you handle your leads, for instance in CRM.

-Once you have this process in place it allows you to see where the real conversions and revenue come from, measure ROI definitively and optimise your campaign accordingly.
+Once you have this process in place it allows you to see where the real conversions and revenue are coming from, measure ROI definitively and optimise your campaign accordingly.

 If you want to learn more check out our guide…